shashankparsi/meta-clang/README.md

 bitbake-layers add-layer ../meta-clang
 ```

-Check `conf/bblayers.conf` to see that meta-clang is added to layer mix e.g.
+Check `conf/bblayers.conf` to see that meta-clang is added to layer mix .
+for example

 ```
 bitbake-layers show-layers